UniMath/agda-unimath/src/synthetic-homotopy-theory/universal-property-suspensions-of-pointed-types.lagda.md

 [pointed type](structured-types.pointed-types.md) enjoys an additional universal property, on top of
 [the universal property associtated with being a suspension](synthetic-homotopy-theory.universal-property-suspensions).
-This universal property is packaged in an adjunction: the suspension (on pointed types) is left adjoint to the loop space.
+This universal property is packaged in an adjunction: the suspension construction on pointed types is left adjoint to the loop space construction.

 #### The unit and counit of the adjunction